OldNew777/3DVC/3DVC_HW2/report.md

 Overall, results of $h = 0.001$ are unacceptable.
-The best n_neighbors is 200 or 500, otherwise the surface would be too smooth or too sharp.
+The best $N_{neighbors}$ is 200 or 500, otherwise the surface would be too smooth or too sharp.

 Although $k = 1$ is much smoother, it will eliminate high-frequency details, like dents in the eyes and neck.
-And the problem of surface sharpness could be solved by normal interpolation in rendering pipelines.
+And the problem of surface sharpness could be easily solved by normal interpolation in rendering pipelines.
 So $k = 0$ is generally better than $k = 1$.